Mobile-first digital drawing platform

 Positive Feedback & Rewarding Interaction:

-Lastly, in order to deliver on the brand promise of encouraging routine and rewarding user efforts, I tweaked the Challenge flow – incorporating new visuals and copy to make the “Congratulations” page more exuberant.
-I also created a post-submission pop-up modal which displays a brief breakdown of the their challenge streak and other statistics to give them a more tangible sense of their progress.
-The design was largely inspired by similar pop-ups that appear in various NYT Games.
+To deliver on the brand promise of encouraging routine and rewarding user efforts, I incorporated new visuals and copy to make the “Congratulations” page more exuberant.
+I also created a post-submission pop-up modal which displays a brief breakdown of users' challenge streak and other statistics to give them a more tangible sense of their progress.

 Some test subjects expressed an interest in having the chance to “like” and comment on public Community Library posts.
 The interview data isn’t fully clear on this point, as there seemed to be an equal wariness towards the kind of competition and self-consciousness that these social media staples can create.
 In light of this I plan to interview more subjects – specifically those engaged in creative pursuits – to determine the pros and cons of introducing these elements.